xavierleroy/cryptokit/README.txt

-                  The Cryptokit library

-OVERVIEW:
+(* OASIS_START *)
+(* DO NOT EDIT (digest: 82f5eefc7d5475d7953fc87e0649c997) *)
+This is the README file for the cryptokit distribution.

+Cryptographic primitives

-  The Cryptokit library for Objective Caml provides a variety of cryptographic primitives that can be used to implement cryptographic protocols in security-sensitive applications.
-The primitives provided
+This library provides a variety of cryptographic primitives that can be used to implement cryptographic protocols in security-sensitive applications.
+The primitives provided include:
-  include:

-  - Symmetric-key ciphers: AES, DES, Triple-DES, Blowfish, ARCfour, in ECB, CBC, CFB and OFB modes.
-  - Public-key cryptography: RSA encryption, Diffie-Hellman key agreement.
-  - Hash functions and MACs: SHA-1, SHA-256, RIPEMD-160, MD5,
-      and MACs based on AES and DES.
-  - Random number generation.
-  - Encodings and compression: base 64, hexadecimal, Zlib compression.
+- Symmetric-key ciphers: AES, DES, Triple-DES, ARCfour, in ECB, CBC, CFB and OFB modes. - Public-key cryptography: RSA encryption, Diffie-Hellman key agreement. - Hash functions and MACs: SHA-1, MD5, and MACs based on AES and DES. - Random number generation. - Encodings and compression: base 64, hexadecimal, Zlib compression.

 Additional ciphers and hashes can easily be used in conjunction with the library.
 In particular, basic mechanisms such as chaining modes, output buffering, and padding are provided by generic classes that can easily be composed with user-provided ciphers.
 More generally, the library promotes a "Lego"-like style of constructing and composing transformations over character streams.

-  This library is distributed under the conditions of the GNU Library General Public license version 2, with the special exception on linking described in file LICENSE.
+See the files INSTALL.txt for building and installation instructions.

+(* OASIS_STOP *)

-REQUIREMENTS:
+EXTRA REQUIREMENTS:

-  - Objective Caml 3.08 or up.

   - The Zlib C library, version 1.1.3 or up is recommended.
-    If it is not installed on your system (look for libz.a or libz.so), get it from http://www.gzip.org/, or indicate in the Makefile that you do not have it.
+    If it is not installed on your system (look for libz.a or libz.so), get it from http://www.gzip.org/, or call configure with the flag "--disable-zlib".
     If you are running Linux or BSD, chances are that your distribution provides precompiled binaries for this library.